FailAcademy/learning/adp-london/_lessons/week-03/01-introducing-node.md

 # Exercise 3

-Run some load tests on your TCP Server and ovserve the following:
+Run some load tests on your TCP Server and observe the following:
 - System memory and CPU usage
 - Node process memory and CPU usage
 - The output returned from the server process